Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-We found that in all four scenarios, $T$ increases with $\alpha$, even as the variance of the membrane potential plateaus or decreases.
-This confirms the effect of increasing background input rates on the temperature even in conductance-based conditions with diverse properties.
-We have shown above that $T$ grows with $\sqrt{\alpha}$ in the current-based case.
-A fit of the mean temperatures resulting from the fitting procedure shows that this relationship also describes the change of the temperature very well in the conductance-based case (\cref{fig:coba_neuron}f, dashed gray lines).
+We found that in all four scenarios, $T$ increases with $\alpha$, even when the variance of the membrane potential plateaus or decreases.
+As shown above, $T$ grows with $\sqrt{\alpha}$ in the current-based case.
+Fitting the mean temperatures of the fitted models shows that this relationship also describes the change of the temperature very well in the conductance-based case (\cref{fig:coba_neuron}e, dashed gray lines), i.e.,

-These results confirm the role of background rates as an effective ensemble temperature in conductance-based networks, and this method can be used to quantify the temperature changes.
-Depending on the parameters of the background activity, the covered temperature range can vary significantly.
-Nevertheless, as show in the following, these temperature changes have important functional consequences at the network level.
+These results confirm the role of background rates as an effective ensemble temperature in conductance-based networks with diverse properties, and this method can be used to quantify the temperature changes.
+Depending on the parameters of the background activity, the covered temperature range can vary significantly, and for realistic parameters, the maximum temperature is limited.
+This limitation marks a difference to the current-based case, where, in principle, arbitrarily high temperatures can be reached even with relatively low background input rates.
+Nevertheless, as shown in the following, these temperature changes have important functional consequences at the network level.